A short journey through position property in CSS

 A tip here is that the element with

 Let’s add a first DIV to the flow.
-Just a plain DIV with height
+Just a plain DIV with height, width and background-color.

 its initial origin is HTML element in the DOM.